simtimj/timeBoxes/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  This product let's you create multiple stopwatches that are able to be saved at the same time at the moment you save them.
+  This product let's you create multiple stopwatches that are able to be saved and resumed.
   Useful for monitoring the amount of time you put into certain tasks.

 ## Problem ##
   > Describe the problem your product solves.
-  In this hectic and chaotic life, we're constantly multi-tasking to save us time.
+  In this hectic and chaotic life, we're constantly multi-tasking to get things done.
 Yet, if you want to keep track of it all accurately, one timer just won't cut it.

 ## Solution ##